July 18, 2017

 If you expect to be out in the sun for more than 30 minutes, always wear at least 15 SPF sunscreen.
 Remember that sunscreen, regardless if its lotion or spray, requires 15-20 minutes to set in before you go out.
 Wear light clothes and layers to keep cool throughout the day and consider bringing a hat or umbrella for shade.
 Bringing along cooling packs or a cooling vest can also help!

 4. Take breaks

 These things may seem overly simple but they are very important.
-It is an unfortunate fact that dozens of people and pets die due to heat related illnesses every year.
-Remember to plan ahead during your travels to ensure you have these things in place so you breathe easy.
+It is an unfortunate fact that dozens of people and pets die due to heat-related illnesses every year.
+Remember to plan ahead during your travels to ensure you have these things in place so you breathe easily.
 Stay hydrated and stay cool!

 ThermApparel is a small business making big waves in the heat sensitivity world by designing the first lightweight, comfortable and invisible cooling vest, UnderCool.
 Check us out online, on our blog, or on Facebook, Twitter, Pinterest, LinkedIn and Instagram.

 Please let us know if you have any other questions or ideas in the comments below, we will follow up.
 You can always reach us via:

 Live Chat - www.thermapparel.com | Email - firstname.lastname@example.org | Phone - 855-232-7233 | Address: ThermApparel LLC.
 40 Franklin St. 4th Floor, Rochester, NY 14620

 #chronicillness #spoonie #spoonielife #nowican #ms #mswarrior #lupus #fibro #thermapparel #undercool #coolingvest #themoreyouknow #benefitsofacoolingvest #tipsandtricks #coolingpack #coolingpacks